PeterCamilleri/mysh/README.md

 ```
 !
 Display the mysh command history.
 ?
 Display help information for mysh.
-cd <dir>  Change directory to the optional <dir> parameter.
+cd <dir>  Change directory to the optional <dir> parameter
-          Then display the current working directory.
+          and then display the current working directory.
 exit      Exit mysh.
 help      Display help information for mysh.
 history   Display the mysh command history.